 Meringue shards are thin layers of crispy meringue that can be used for decorating desserts or just eaten as a snack.
 Some also call these 'barks' or 'icicles'!

 Meringue shards became popular amongst Chefs in fine dining restaurants, to use as delicate decorations to bring sophistication to the plate.
 Plus they were inexpensive and not that difficult to make.
+If you are looking for inspiration for what to make with shards explore our modern pavlova recipe with white chocolate.

 Follow the recipe below for making meringue.
 Now to make shards, place a pastry mat or baking paper on a flat oven tray or rack.
 Using a long pastry spatula, spread the meringue mixture on the pastry sheet as thin as possible.